Steps in a Data Load

 Table Load Conflicts

-ETL+ does not allow two or more data loading into the same target table at the same time.
+ETL+ does not allow two or more load processes to load the same target table at the same time.

 At the start of a table load, ETL+ flags the metadata its load session for that particular table, and a date time stamp of the beginning of the load process.
 Every 15 seconds, ETL+ will update the metadata date-time stamp flag indicating that the load continues.
 ETL+ will clear those two settings at the end of the table load.